nicholaswilde/recipes/docs/desserts/pie/mini-apple-pies.md

 ### Step 6

-Bake at 425°F for 20 25 minutes or until the pie crust is lightly golden brown and the filling is bubbly.
-Remove from the oven and set aside to cool for 10 15 minutes.
+Bake at 425°F for 20 to 25 minutes or until the pie crust is lightly golden brown and the filling is bubbly.
+Remove from the oven and set aside to cool for 10 to 15 minutes.
 Carefully remove the mini pies from the pan and transfer to a wire rack to finish cooling.

 ## :link: Source